 A social media marketing tool is nothing without its insightful data.
 Ideally, the tool houses many options to exhaustively showcase and analyze data, leaving you coming out with a clear idea of what’s working, what isn’t, and what you need to do next.
-These dashboards should allow you to know exactly what’s happening at a glance, while also giving the opportunity to dive in a little deeper by filtering according to your needs.
+These dashboards should allow you to know exactly what’s happening at a glance, while also giving the opportunity to produce reports and dive in deeper by filtering according to your needs.

 Doesn’t it sound like a dream to know how well something may or may not perform before even hitting post?
 That dream is a reality.
 Some social marketing tools have advanced software that can detect how your posts will perform, based on how posts similar to it have performed in the past.
-Tools such as Vision can be used to predict the performance of photos and videos before you publish, so you leverage your brand's best content.
+Tools such as Vision can predict the performance of photos and videos before you publish, so you leverage your brand's best content.

-Influencers and creators are some of the most powerful players in the game that is social media.
+Influencers and creators are some of the most powerful players in the social media game.
 Many users are more likely to trust, look up to, and take advice from their favorite influencers, which is why it is so important to have them as a part of your marketing strategy.
 Great social tools have capabilities that allow you to measure the success and ROI of every influencer your brand partners with.
-This gives insight into ensuring your partnership is a win-win for both parties.
+This ensures your partnership is a win-win for both parties.

 While every tool is different, and will have a unique array of offerings, these elements are all things that make a social media marketing tool worth it.
 Bonus points if the tool has a mobile application that allows you to meet all your objectives from your phone or tablet.

 There are hundreds of social media marketing software options saturating the industry right now, that’s why we put in the work scoping out the best of the best so you don’t have to.
 While we physically cannot outline each offering from every tool, we did pick out a few standouts that make these tools the best.